 BNL is located near the geographical center of Suffolk County, Long Island, New York.
-The Laboratory's 5,265-acre site is located in Brookhaven Township, approximately 60 miles east of New York City.
-Nearly one-third of the 1.49 million people who reside in Suffolk County live in Brookhaven Township, the largest township (both in area and population) in Suffolk County.

-BNL is one of the five largest high-technology employers on Long Island, with approximately

-3,400 employees that include scientists, engineers, technicians, and administrative personnel.
-More than 75 percent of BNL employees live and shop in Suffolk County.
-In addition, the Laboratory annually hosts an estimated 4,000 visiting scientists, more than 30 percent of whom are from New York State universities and businesses.
-The visiting scientists and sometimes their families, as well as visiting students, reside in apartments and dormitories on site or in nearby communities.
+The Laboratory's 5,265-acre site is located in Brookhaven Township, the largest township in both area and population, and is approximately 60 miles east of New York City.
+BNL is one of the five largest high-technology employers on Long Island, with approximately 3,000 employees that include scientists, engineers, technicians, and administrative personnel.
+More than 75 percent of BNL employees live in Suffolk County.
+In addition, the Laboratory annually hosts almost 4,000 visiting scientists, more than 30 percent of whom are from New York State universities and businesses.
+The visiting scientists and sometimes their families, as well as visiting students, reside in apartments and dormitories on-site or in nearby communities.

 BNL strengthens Long Island's position as a center of innovation in energy, the life sciences, and other fields crucial to the growth of New York State's economy.
-With an annual budget of over \$696 million, the Laboratory has a significant economic impact on New York State.
-In fiscal year 2012, employee salaries, wages and fringe benefits accounted for over \$401 million of its total annual budget.
-Supporting local and state businesses whenever possible, BNL spent \$346 million on goods and services in fiscal year 2012.
-It is estimated that between 2012 and 2014, the Laboratory will generate, on an average annual basis, \$947 million in economic output and 7,092 jobs throughout New York State.
+With an annual budget of over \$652 million in 2013, the Laboratory had a significant economic impact on New York State.
+In fiscal year 2013, employee salaries, wages and fringe benefits accounted for over \$399 million of its total annual budget.
+Supporting local and state businesses whenever possible, BNL spends million each year on goods and services.
+It is estimated that between 2012 and 2014, the Laboratory will generate, on an average annual basis, \$947 million in economic output and approximately 7,000 jobs throughout New York State.